varnish/Varnish-Book/varnish_book.rst

 Only the following status codes will be cached by default:

-.. training: missing 204, 308
+..
+TODO for the author:
-.. training: 308 does not exist in the RFC http://tools.ietf.org/html/rfc7231, but how to check it in Varnish source code?
+   Verify 204 and 308 in source code

 - 200: OK
 - 203: Non-Authoritative Information